Microsoft offers several flexible licensing options that allow you to scale Lync to your business’s specific Unified Communications needs.

 Enterprise CALs and Plus CALs are additive to the Standard CAL.
 CALs are available as either Device CALs or User CALs.

-: Two USLs are associated with Office 365 and Lync Online.
-Plan 1-provides Presence, IM, peer-to-peer VoIP/Video, and Skype Connectivity; Plan 2 adds Lync Meetings capability.
+User Subscription Licenses (USLs): Two USLs are associated with Office 365 and Lync Online.
+Plan 1-provides Presence, IM, peer-to-peer VoIP and Video, and Plan 2 adds Lync Meetings capability.